BrieucQ/BrieucQ/README.md

 ### Hi there 👋
+I'm Brieuc, a web developer from France.
+I'm currently working on React.JS/Node.JS and big welcome on my github profile !!
 <!--
 **BrieucQ/BrieucQ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.